visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 ## Course material

-* [**Vision and Depiction**](https://homepage.tudelft.nl/w3s80/VisionAndDepiction.html) by Wijntjes & (a little bit of) Middelkoop.
-A draft version of the book we are working on.
-Besides a good outline/summery of the lectures it include spelling mistakes, repetitions, unfinished paragraphs and dead hyperlinks: feel free to notify us about unclarities.
+* [**Vision and Depiction**](https://homepage.tudelft.nl/w3s80/VisionAndDepictionIntro.html) by Wijntjes & (a little bit of) Middelkoop.
+It is a draft version of the book we are working on.
+Besides a good outline/summery of the lectures it include spelling mistakes, repetitions, unfinished paragraphs and dead hyperlinks: feel free to notify us about unclarities. (update: as the course just finished, we only have the introduction online and start rewritting the chapters now)
 * [**Visual Thinking for Design**](https://www.amazon.com/dp/0123708966/ref=rdr_ext_tmb) by Colin Ware (Recommended).
 This has been a major inspiration source when teaching this course over the past years.
 He also wrote the bit more advanced book [Information Visualization - Perception for Design](https://www.amazon.com/dp/0123814642/ref=rdr_ext_tmb) that you should certainly check out when diving deeper in the topic of data visualization.
 * **Ways of Seeing** by John Berger (Recommended), either in [book form](https://www.amazon.co.uk/dp/014103579X/ref=rdr_ext_tmb) or from his [BBC series](https://youtu.be/0pDE4VX_9Kk).
 * **A Primer of Visual Literacy** by Donis A. Dondis (Recommended).

+## Course results 2020

+Coming soon!

 <!--
 ## Learning objectives